esl/MongooseIM/doc/open-extensions/inbox.md

 ### Muted
 Entries can be muted for given periods of time, and likewise, unmuted.
 This changes the UI representation, and also, means that the user won't get PNs (Push Notifications) for this entry, until the time set expires or the user sets otherwise.
 Knowledge of this is necessary to help build the UI.

-Expected times can be extended before the previous has expired, without the need to first unmutting.
-When muting a conversation, the final timestamp will be calculated by the server by the current time plus the requested period, in seconds, to centralise knowledge of UTC clocks.
+Expected times can be extended before the period has expired, without the need to first unmuting.
+When muting a conversation, the final timestamp will be calculated by the server as the current time plus the requested period, in seconds, to centralise knowledge of UTC clocks.
 When muting an already muted conversation, the timestamp is simply overridden following the previous specification.

 ### Other properties
-No more properties are expected, but I could envisage notions of flagging conversations with different colours, for example according to their urgency, or a client-specific category (work, personal, fitness, and whatnot), or pins to denote an entry should be always displayed (possibly in a special format, like on top of the box).
+No more properties are expected, but one could envisage notions of flagging conversations with different colours, for example according to their urgency, or a client-specific category (work, personal, fitness, and whatnot), or pins to denote an entry should be always displayed (possibly in a special format, like on top of the box).
 The design of the protocol, and the implementation, aims to leave room for future extensions.

 ## Getting properties
 To fetch all supported properties, a classic Data Form is used.
 Upon the client sending an iq-get without a jid: